 - Wearing long-sleeved shorts and long trousers tucked into your boots can help prevent tick bites

-As the weather gets warmer, there’s nothing better than exploring the great outdoors with your family.
-But if you are going hiking through dense forest or grassy areas — or anywhere else where it’s green and shady — be sure to keep an eye out for ticks.
+As the autumn approaches and leaves start to change colour, there’s nothing better than exploring the great outdoors.
+But if you're going hiking through dense forest or grassy areas — or anywhere else where it’s shady — be sure to keep an eye out for ticks.

 What are ticks?

 These small parasites are members of the spider family that attach to skin, causing bites that can lead to tick-borne illnesses such as Lyme disease (see below).
 Not all ticks cause this bacterial infection – it’s carried by around 12% of ticks.

 As tick bites are usually painless, you may not even notice you’ve been bitten (which is why regularly checking for them is important – see below).

 Ticks are found throughout the year, but they're most active in spring and autumn.
 They’re common in woodland and forests, but ticks can be found anywhere that it’s damp and shady.
 They can’t jump or fly, but it’s easy to pick one up if you are walking through long grass or greenery.
 They can be tiny — as small as 0.5mm, which is around the size of a poppy seed — and grow no bigger than 1.5cm (though their bodies balloon out when they feed).

 If you get bitten by a tick, you may get symptoms of Lyme disease.
 These symptoms appear after 1-4 weeks (or anywhere from 3 days to 3 months), often in the form of a redness or rash around the bite (see below).
 Lyme disease may cause flu-like symptoms such as: